lorensation/ai-customer-support-agent/README.md

 3. Paste and execute

 This creates:
-- `documents` table with pgvector support
+- `customer-support-docs` table with pgvector support
-- `match_documents()` function for similarity search
+- `match_customer_support_docs()` function for similarity search with metadata filtering
-- Necessary indexes and triggers
+- GIN index on metadata JSONB field for efficient filtering
+- IVFFlat index on embeddings for fast vector search
+- Automatic timestamp triggers and Row Level Security (RLS)

 📖 See [database/SETUP.md](database/SETUP.md) for detailed instructions.